SharkSnack/shiren-2/content/items/materials.md

 Special water that repels Oni.<br/>
 Select [Use] to restore 50HP.<br/>
-No effect when thrown at allies or monsters, but can be thrown at Oni to paralyze them.
+No effect when thrown at allies or monsters, but can be thrown at Oni to inflict stasis.

 |Buy|Sell|Phrase EN|Phrase JP|
 |-|-|-|-|